davidwkaiser/todo-app/README.md

 This project is based on this article from Sitepoint: https://www.sitepoint.com/angular-2-tutorial/

+The first three sections are complete.
+The fourth and fifth sections will be published shortly.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.4.

 ## Development server